 relevant amount means 5 million dollars or, if regulations made under section 92 on the Treasurer’s recommendation prescribe a greater amount for the purposes of this definition, the amount prescribed.

-14. Exemptions from section 13
+14. Exemptions from s.
+13

 (1) The Minister, with the Treasurer’s concurrence, may by order exempt a transaction or class of transaction from the operation of section 13 either unconditionally or on specified conditions.